JoshBradshaw/andreajosh.github.io/about.md

 ![](img/PXL_20220323_190500134.jpeg)

-After climbing a few towers they swung by Arizona to hike to the bottom the Grand Canyon.
+Towards the end of the trip they swung by the Grand Canyon and hiked to the bottom.

 ![](img/PXL_20220321_190837159.MP.jpeg)